 Our company is committed to providing patients and customers with a reliable supply of high-quality, safe and effective medicines and vaccines.
 Our global supply strategy leverages both our internal manufacturing capabilities and those of external manufacturers that provide specialized skills, expertise and various types of manufacturing services.

-We manufacture and package products that we distribute to more than 163 markets.
+We manufacture and package products that we distribute to more than 163 markets around the world.

 - We will maintain strict quality standards and effective supply-chain management to ensure the efficacy, safety and supply of our products no matter where they are manufactured